stephenCarmody/stephenCarmody.github.io/_posts/2025-03-16-vector-databases.md

 # What Problems do Vector Databases Solve?

-Now that we understand embeddings, it's easier to see why vector databases are such a game-changer—but let's break it down a bit more.
+Now that we understand embeddings, it's easier to see why vector databases are such a game-changer, but let's break it down a bit more.
 Traditional databases come in two flavors: they either enforce strict schemas for structured data or handle unstructured data like blobs and documents.
 The problem?
 Neither is built for the kind of fuzzy, non-exact searches we need today—things like finding similar concepts, matching image content, or identifying sounds.
 They just don't get semantics or nuance.

 <br>

 # Under the Hood: Vector Search

-Now that we know what embeddings are, how to create them, and the problems vector databases solve, let's dig into how search actually works in a vector database—the magic that powers all those incredible use cases.
+Now that we know what embeddings are, how to create them, and the problems vector databases solve, let's dig into how search actually works in a vector database.

 First to understand the boarder process, let's take the example of a users search query to find similar items.
 How does this process look like with a vector database?
 The user types a query into the search bar, which is sent to a neural network that generates an embedding from the raw text.
 This embedding is then used to perform a nearest neighbour search in the vector database, returning the top K items that most closely match the user's query.